cappuccino/cappuccino/README.markdown

 -------------------
 To run Cappuccino applications, all you need is a HTML5 compliant web browser.

-Our tight integration with Xcode brings the power of native Cocoa development to the web.
+Our tight integration with Xcode on MacOS brings the full power of native Cocoa development to the web.

-However, you can also work on other platforms using only a simple text editor
+However, you can also work on other platforms using only a simple text editor.

 Getting Started
 ---------------